ltrgoddard/thesis/temp.markdown

 personal authority in a letter voluntarily sent in the wake of an interview for a literary magazine.
-The interview forms part of what is perhaps the most famous and comprehensive set of interviews with 20th-century writers; interviews, moreover, with an explicitly biographical focus.
+The interview forms part of what is perhaps the most famous and comprehensive set of interviews with twentieth-century writers; interviews, moreover, with an explicitly biographical focus.
 The blurb for a 2006 collected volume describes the *Paris Review* interviews as ‘an essential and definitive record of the writing life.’[^478] It is Prynne’s first substantial interview since